Articles

 If you're looking to wow your community with a local ad campaign, these tips can help you get off the ground.

-1. Target engaged audiences with a clear context.
 When it comes to advertising a local product or service, the right context is critical.
 Listeners should know right away why your company matters to them—if you're a retail outlet hosting a sale on the exact product they've been trying to find, for instance.
 Listeners should also know that they're listening to a local ad.
 Why?
 Almost three-quarters of surveyed consumers say that buying local is a priority.2

 Local ads also have the potential to pull on people's heartstrings.
 Tell your company story, drop in some local references like town names or seasonal events, or even opt to include locals in your voiceover talent.

-2. Zero in on an exact audience with self-serve ads.
 Beyond the usual suspects like social media ad campaigns, consider formats that allow you to speak to precise and geotargeted audience segments—like digital audio ads on Spotify.

 Case in point: French e-commerce platform WETHENEW wanted to target potential customers in specific European markets.
 They hoped to reach a young, urban audience in France.
-Using Ad Studio's turnkey services, the brand launched a seasonal (holiday) multi-format ad campaign with the theme of "unboxing the gift of your dreams."
+Using Ads Manager's turnkey services, the brand launched a seasonal (holiday) multi-format ad campaign with the theme of "unboxing the gift of your dreams."
 The ads surpassed expectations, with a 98% completion rate on audio ads and a clickthrough rate (CTR) of 0.98% on the horizontal video ads.

-3. Boost brand recall.
 Naturally, small business advertising is about making sales—but a customer can't buy your product if they don't know it exists.
 That's where brand recall comes in.
 Familiarizing listeners with your company via local advertising encourages potential customers to keep an eye out for your products and services, which in turn can boost revenue.

 In order for those customers to show their support for local businesses, they first need to know what your company offers.
 Then, when they walk by your business on Main Street or happen across your products online, your ad messaging is already in the back of their mind.